Bylaws Function as “Constitution” Of Nonprofit Corporations

 Unlike a business corporation, in which, in very simplistic terms, the one who buys the most stock controls the organization, the Bylaws of a nonprofit corporation spell out the essential relationships of the participants.
 They are the power document of the organization.

 Not a subscriber and want to access this page?
 The page provides an "annotated" sample form of bylaws, explaining how to deal with some of the key issues of governance.
-You can buy the 15 page PDF in our store for $3.95.
+You can buy the 15 page PDF in our store for only $5.95.